primiano/perfetto-docs/docs/contributing/embedding.md

 As creating derived events is tied to the metrics subsystem, the `ComputeMetrics` function in the trace processor API should be called with the appropriate metrics.
 This will create the `<metric_name>_annotations` table/view which can then be queried using the `ExectueQuery` function.

-NOTE: We plan at some point to have an API which does not create and return the full metrics proto but instead just executes the queries in the metric.
+NOTE: At some point, there are plans to add an API which does not create the metrics proto but just executes the queries in the metric.

-##